mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Lab: Importing a Dataset

-#### Problem:
+#### Problem 6

 Import a dataset into MongoDB using mongoimport:

-1. Run a mongoimport command on a MongoDB instance running in the background.
+1 Run a mongoimport command on a MongoDB instance running in the background.
   The requirements for this command are:

 * connect to a *mongod* process running on port *27000*